alejandrochang/StudyGuideNotes/javascript.md

   // The comparison is not in the contents of the array, but instead where they're allocated in memory

 ```
 ### What are the two JS data types?
 There are primitives and there are objects.
 Primitives include: Boolean, Null, undefined, number, string and symbol (ES6).
-Primitives have no methods and are simmmply not objects.
+Primitives have no methods and are simply not objects.

-Objects include
+Everything else is an object.

 ### Proper key works for error handling in jS?
 "try...catch"